echogarden-project/echogarden/README.md

 # Echogarden

-A fully open-source speech system designed with end-users in mind.
+Echogarden is a versatile speech processing system that attempts to address the needs of end-users:

 * Written in TypeScript, for the Node.js runtime
 * Easy to install, run and update